paocarvajal1912/Risk_Return_Analysis/README.md

 # Risk_Return_Analysis

-Analysis for fund inclusion in a portfolio

-In this analysis, several investment performance and risk measurements are used to analyze four funds and deciding for the inclusion to a suite of portfolios of high quality.

-Measurements used are: returns, volatility, standard deviation, correlation, beta, Sharpe ratio, and Treynor ratio.

-Several plots of cummulative returns, rolling variance, rolling betas, and similar are presented.
+Quantitative analysis for a FinTech investing platform.
+This platform aims to offer clients a one-stop online investment solution for their retirement portfolios that’s both inexpensive and high quality (similar provider as [Wealthfront](https://www.wealthfront.com/) or [Betterment](https://www.betterment.com/)).
+To keep the costs low, the firm uses algorithms to build each client's portfolio.
+The algorithms choose from various investment styles and options.

+This analysis evaluates four new investment options for inclusion in the client portfolios.
+The analysis determines the fund with the most investment potential based on key risk-management metrics: daily returns, standard deviations, correlations, Sharpe ratios, betas, and Treynor ratios.

 ## Technologies

-Libraries that need to be imported are: pandas, numpy, pathlib, csv, and matplotlib
+Libraries that need to be imported are:
+`Pandas`, `NumPy`, `Pathlib`, `Csv`, `Matplotlib`, and `hvPlot`.

-Some parts use Python 3.0 or higer, due to the use of f-strings.
+Some parts use `Python 3.7` or higer, due to the use of f-strings.

 ## Instalation Guide
 The file is a jupyter notebook.
 If you don't have jupyter lab, you can install it following the instruction here:

 https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html

 ### Usage